-Content requirement Reg 2.17(1) The safety case for a facility must contain a detailed description of a fire and explosion analysis.
+Content requirement Reg 2.17(1) The safety case for a facility must contain a detailed description of a fire and explosion analysis for the facility in the event of a fire or explosion at the facility.

-Similarly, it is important that the description in the safety case provides enough information to give assurance to NOPSEMA that all the requirements of the analysis, as given in OPGGS(S) subregulation 2.17(2), have been met.
+Similarly, it is important that the description in the safety case provides enough information to give assurance to NOPSEMA that all the requirements of the analysis, as given in OPGGS(S) subsection 2.17(2), have been met.

-Level of detai tail requirement Reg 2.17(2) The fire and explosion risk analysis must: (a) identify the types of fires and explosions that could occur at the facility.
+Level of detail requirement Reg 2.17(2) The fire and explosion risk analysis must: (a) identify the types of fires and explosions that could occur at the facility.